What’s the process of getting a crown?

 Shaping the Crown

-Once your tooth has been prepared, we’ll use a 3D scanner to take a highly accurate digital scan of your tooth.
+Once your tooth has been prepared, we will use our CEREC scanner to make a highly accurate digital impression of your mouth.
 We no longer require impressions or the use of trays.
-This 3D scan is used to create a digital model of your new crown.
-Your porcelain crown is made while you wait with our in-house CEREC machine.
+This 3D scan is used to create a digital model of your mouth, which we will use to design your crown.
+Your porcelain crown is then made while you wait with our in-house CEREC milling unit.

 Placing the Crown

-Your new crown will be bonded in place right away.
+We will try the crown in and make a few adjustments to ensure that it feels right and fits well.
+Your new crown will be cemented in place right away.
 No second appointment or temporary crown is needed.
-Your dentist will make a few final adjustments and ask how it feels to make sure it’s a perfect fit.
-After a final polish, your new crown is ready to go!
+After a final polish, your new crown is ready for use.

 Contact us today